Prunus spinosa

 Jump to navigation Jump to search

-Prunus spinosa, called blackthorn or sloe, is an Old World species of flowering plant in the rose family, Rosaceae.
-It is locally naturalized in parts of the New World.
+Prunus spinosa, called blackthorn or sloe, is a species of flowering plant in the rose family, Rosaceae.
+It is native to Europe and West Asia, and has been naturalized in parts of North America.

-The fruits are used to make sloe gin in Britain and patxaran in Basque Country.
+The fruits are used to make sloe gin in Great Britain and patxaran in Basque Country.
 The wood is used to make walking sticks, including the Irish shillelagh.

 Description